Little things matter

 Inflation = 2.5% (consumer inflation for all items at April 2014)

-And we can certainly use any help from the little things to counter inflation – another "little thing" that can erode the amount of money there is to retire with.
+And we can certainly use any help from the little things to counter inflation, which is also another “little thing” that can erode the amount of money there is to retire with.

 See how compounding can help your savings to grow: Savings Calculator